SARAESSAM/aws-scalable-web-architecture/README.md

      • Nat Gateway for outbound Internat access for Web and DB servers.

      • IAM role for Access Managment instead of hardcoded credentials to allow EC2 access SSM and cloud watch.

+     • Security Groups for controlling inbound and outbound traffic for AWS resources like ALB, EC2 instances, and RDS databases.

+     • Route53 for DNS resolution & Traffic Routing.

    The design follows AWS Well-Architected Framework principles:

      .
 Operational Excellence